 The immunization section of the health form shall not apply to a person who holds genuine and sincere religious beliefs which are contrary to the practices herein required, and no certificate shall be required as a prerequisite to such person being admitted or received into or attending an institution.
 Students requesting religious exemption will need to fill out the religious exemption letter.
-The student may be asked to provide additional information or to meet with the University Health Center Medical Director for approval of a religious exemption.
+The student may be asked to provide additional information for approval of a religious exemption.

 Religious Exemption Letter

 Tuberculosis (TB) Evaluation policy

 All UAlbany students must undergo an evaluation for TB.
 For students who are born in this country the Health Questionnaire on page 2 of the Required Health Form may be adequate.
 Those students who have spent time in a TB endemic country will be required to have the serum blood test for TB which is available at the Health Center (for a charge to the student's account) or may be done through your personal physician (recommended).
 Students with other TB risk factors may only need a TB skin test (PPD).

 Click here for Health Center Requirements for International Students